BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Additional Results

 \subsection{Fine-Tuning on ImageNet}

-We expect the gains from BiSSL on ImageNet classification~\cite{dset_imagenet} as a downstream task to be limited in this specific setting, as pretraining is also conducted on ImageNet, which minimizes the distribution discrepancy between the pretext and downstream tasks.
+We expect the gains from BiSSL on ImageNet classification~\citep{dset_imagenet} as a downstream task to be limited in this specific setting, as pretraining is also conducted on ImageNet, which minimizes the distribution discrepancy between the pretext and downstream tasks.
 Nonetheless, for the sake of transparency, we conducted fine-tuning experiments on ImageNet within the bounds of our available computational resources.

 Our setup consists of \(50\) fine-tuning epochs, using a hyperparameter grid search over $25$ configurations.
 For BiSSL, we use $T=100$ training stage alternations, while keeping the rest of the experimental setup consistent with the description in Section~\ref{subsec:bissl_setup}.
 We use SimCLR as the pretext task.
-Following standard practice in SSL literature for ImageNet fine-tuning~\cite{SimCLR, BYOL, bardes2022vicreg}, we report the top-1 validation accuracy on models trained with the $1\%$ and $10\%$ subsets using the official splits from~\cite{SimCLR}.
+Following standard practice in SSL literature for ImageNet fine-tuning~\citep{SimCLR, BYOL, bardes2022vicreg}, we report the top-1 validation accuracy on models trained with the $1\%$ and $10\%$ subsets using the official splits from~\citet{SimCLR}.
 Additionally, we also include results on the full ImageNet dataset ($100\%$).

 Table~\ref{tab:ft_imgnet} shows the results of these experiments.

-As expected, BiSSL yields only modest improvements on ImageNet.
-The most notable gain appears in the $1\%$ setting, which may be attributed to a greater distribution mismatch between the small labeled subset and the pretraining dataset.
-This represents the type of scenario where BiSSL is particularly effective at improving alignment.
-In contrast, the $10\%$ subset is more representative of the full dataset, and the relative advantage of BiSSL correspondingly diminishes.
+The most notable gain in the $1\%$ setting may be attributed to a greater distribution mismatch between the small labeled subset and the pretraining dataset, representing the type of scenario where BiSSL is particularly effective at improving alignment.
+In contrast, the $10\%$ subset is more representative of the full dataset, and the relative advantage of BiSSL correspondingly decrease.